 Having said that, starting later obviously isn't as good as starting earlier when it comes to saving for your retirement as it doesn't give your money as long a period to grow.

-The Government places so much importance on private pensions, that all workers (except those on very low incomes) will be automatically enrolled from next year in a pension by their employer.
+The Government places so much importance on private pensions, that all workers (except those on very low incomes) will be automatically enrolled in a pension by their employer. this process started in 2012 and goes on until 2018

-But that doesn't mean that you have to wait to be enrolled - start now, at the spritely age of 40, to make sure you have a better retirement…
+But, if your employer hasn't reacjed its staging date yet, that doesn't mean you have to wait to be enrolled - start now, at the spritely age of 40, to make sure you have a more comfortable retirement…

 It's surprising how many people don't actually think about how much they'll need for a "comfortable" retirement.
 Whilst we all must acknowledge that we're going to be receiving less in terms of income, comfort is probably going to be linked to the lifestyle to which you've become accustomed.